George Russell and Kimi Antonelli's intense F1 Canadian GP title battle and Russell's retirement

 Key details reported by multiple sources:

-• George Russell won the Canadian GP sprint race, reducing the championship lead over Kimi Antonelli to 18 points.
+- George Russell won the Canadian Grand Prix sprint race on 2026-05-23, reducing Antonelli's championship lead to 18 points.

-• Russell and Antonelli clashed on track during the sprint race, with Antonelli accusing Russell of forcing him wide at Turn 1.
+- Russell and Antonelli clashed during the sprint race, with Antonelli accusing Russell of forcing him off track at Turn 1, and later locking up at Turn 8.

-• Lewis Hamilton was 5th in qualifying but is under investigation for potentially impeding Pierre Gasly.
+- Lewis Hamilton finished fifth in the main race, under investigation for impeding Pierre Gasly.

 Points of Difference